61040-fa24/rec-4-exercise/README.md

 Read MongoDB's documentation on [fundamental CRUD operations](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/) to see how filters and queries work.

 Read [how to filter](https://docs.google.com/document/d/1M7PaJmkaOFcwKB6O04-CcJMf1inMhzCl/edit) in MongoDB.

-## Complete TODOs 1, 2, & 3

-TODOs 1 and 2 are in `server/concepts/authenticating.ts` and TODO 3 is in `server/routes.ts`.

-You should not need to modify any other code.

-After completing TODO 1, *get session user* should work in the manual testing client described below.

-After TODO 2: *update username*.
-(Check your understanding: if you create a post, will you still be the author of that post if you change your username?)

-And after TODO 3: *delete post*.
-(Check your work: create a post as one user, then log out and log in as a different user, and see that deleting the post fails.)

 ## Running Locally